 King David had everything going for him.
-He had many wives, and a growing family.
-God promised him that his House and kingdom would be made sure forever.
+He had many wives and a growing family.
+God promised him that his House and Kingdom would be established forever.
 He conquered more and more of the surrounding lands.
 The people loved him.

 Beware of those times when everything is going your way and life seems secure.
 These are the times when we feel the most independent and our guard is down.
 This was such a time for David and brings us to our study this month. .......

-The Holy Spirit in inspiring the men that wrote scripture did not gloss over the failures of great men and women.
+The Holy Spirit in inspiring the men who wrote scripture did not gloss over the failures of great men and women.
 Everything is written openly for our benefit.
 David by this time was about 50 years old and had ruled for two decades.
-He was a distinguished warrior, musician,king and man of God.
+He was a distinguished warrior, musician, king, and man of God.

 Yes with such an impressive resume he had weaknesses that led to the blackest time in his life.

 2 Samuel 5:12-13

 Day 2- Although it might seem by the verse in 2 Samuel 5:13 that polygamy was acceptable at that time, it was not in God's eyes.
 In fact, God had warned against it.

 Day 3-Lust can be towards people or things.
 What is God's clear command to us?